mdarshath/simple-node-app/README.md

-# Angular7 and Nodejs crud
+# Simple Node js App with Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.